 - a.
 The College will actively participate in Statewide efforts to identify and collect common Statewide performance measures. - b.
-The Office of Institutional Research will maintain an active environment scanning process to monitor evolving standards in performance reporting. - c.
-College performance reporting will be revised to reflect emerging standards. - d.
-College staff will actively seek opportunities to inform and influence the reporting and performance standards that are being proposed for public community colleges.
+The Office of Institutional Research will participate in professional development activities and maintain an active environment scanning process to understand and monitor evolving standards in performance reporting.

+- a.
+College performance reporting will be revised annually to reflect emerging standards. - b.
+Through participation in the Pennsylvania Commission for Community Colleges, AACC, and other professional organizations, College staff will actively seek opportunities to inform and influence the reporting and performance standards that are being proposed for public community colleges. - c.
+Targeted opportunities will be pursued to present the College's successful approaches for describing institutional performance.